sciguy1121/Community-Mod-1/Ideas.md

 Computer Minecarts - make the computer then make programs to make the minecart move

-DNA Usage and Cloning - DNA Extracter that takes dna from animal meat and lets you clone animals
+DNA Usage and Cloning - DNA Extracter that takes dna from animal meat and lets you clone animals and change their characteristics

+GCEUs - Greater Community Energy Unit

+Goloms or Gnomes - Do stuff for you (like in TC3) just you can make them do whatever (maybe program with silicon chips)?

 ##Realized Ideas